ReshotAI/gaussian-splatting-blender-addon/README.md

 This is an older version!!

-The reason you can not use the newer version is that the blender4.0 changes are not backwards compatible and have many breaking api changes
+## Compatibility

+This add-on is compatible with Blender 4.0 and above.
+It is not backwards compatible with older versions of Blender, due to some changes in the Blender API.